Guil2203/true-college-struggles/README.md

-# true-college-struggles
+# JAVA IS A FUCKING MESS

 this is just for college lmao dont mind this

-JAVA IS A FUCKING MESS
+...how did you get here